 Saving a plant that’s been overwatered can be hard, and it might not be possible if the damage is too bad.
 But it’s worth a shot!

-Remove as much old soil from your plant as possible
+Remove as much of the old soil as possible

-Repot your plant in a pot with holes and use the recommended soil for your plant
+Repot your plant into a pot with drainage holes and use a recommended soil type

 Register that you repotted your plant in Planta to update the care schedule (Open your plant’s profile and then press on the + button)

-And, if possible, take a couple of cuttings from the plant.
+In extreme cases or if your plant is in bad shape, take a couple of cuttings from the plant.
 That way you can restart the plant from scratch if things go bad.

-You water your plant —> The plant drinks the water it needs —> Excess water is left in the pot and soil —> Air pockets in the soil gets closed off by the water —> Your plant, which needs these air pockets to breathe, gets suffocated.
+You water your plant —> The plant drinks the water it needs —> Excess water is left in the pot and soil —> Air pockets in the soil gets closed off by the water —> Your plant gets suffocated.

 So to sum up:

-Roots get smothered by water and can’t exchange oxygen and carbon dioxide with the air
+The roots get smothered by water and can’t exchange oxygen and carbon dioxide with the surrounding air

-If the roots stand in water for too long they can rot, and can’t transport water and nutrition from the soil up to the plant —> and so the plant dies
+If the roots stand in water for too long they can rot, which results in the inability to transport water and nutrition from the soil up to the plant —> and so the plant dies